Praxis (company): Early investments

-Praxis loft
+Praxis loft location

 In May 2022, Praxis moved into a large, top-floor office in SoHo where Praxis staff members live and work.
 The loft is the location of some of Praxis's lavish parties, where Brown attempts to "evoke the salon culture of the Parisian Enlightenment."
 Other parties have occurred in bars and the Yale Club of Manhattan.
 By 2022, six staff members were living in the Praxis loft.
 In February 2024, Praxis was sued by the loft owner for failing to pay rent.